 If you are waiting for certain documents/information from an applicant and they have not responded in due course, you can set the system to send them a reminder email and then automatically close within X weeks if they do not respond.

-Applicants might inform you that they want to withdraw the application, therefore you must close it.
+Applicants might inform you that they want to withdraw the application, therefore you should close it.

-Closing applications with unsuitable or not selected reason will send an email to the applicant; the email can be customised.
+Closing applications will send an email to the applicant; the email can be customised.

 During the clearing process, you might have some information that needs to be kept on the user record after the applicant is cleared to start the volunteering role.